coronalabs/corona/README.md

 Entry points for each platform are located in `platform` directory.
 Refer to README.md files in its subdirectories.

 ## Governance and Code of Conduct
 Corona is maintained by [Corona Labs](https://coronalabs.com/) organization.
-Our mission is to make corona best game engine ever.
+Our mission is to make Corona the best game engine ever.

 To participate in the Corona community or development you must follow the Corona Community Code of Conduct (see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md))